-One event changed how Jeff Bezos sees DC — and it could have implications for where Amazon’s second headquarters will land
+One event changed how Jeff Bezos sees Washington, DC — and it could have implications for where Amazon’s HQ2 will land

 Bezos was treated to a round of applause when he arrived back at Post headquarters.

-Since then, Bezos has upped the amount of time he spends in DC.
-He still lives most of the time in Seattle, but flies to DC often.
-In 2016, he bought the largest home in the city for $26 million dollars – a 27,000-square-foot mansion in the well-heeled Kalorama section.
+Since then, Bezos has upped the amount of time he spends in Washington.
+He still lives mostly in Washington state, in Seattle, but he flies to the district often.
+In 2016, he bought the largest home in the city for $26 million – a 27,000-square-foot mansion in the well-heeled Kalorama section.

-According to the blueprints obtained by Washingtonian in a Freedom of Information Act request, half the home is for personal use and the other half is in the process of being turned into a haven for entertaining, with landscaped grounds, and a large ballroom, and a commercial style bathroom with six stalls.
+According to the blueprints obtained by the Washingtonian in a Freedom of Information Act request, half the home is for personal use and the other half is being turned into a haven for entertaining, with landscaped grounds, a large ballroom, and a commercial-style bathroom with six stalls.

 “What he’s going to do is revive the legacy of Kay Graham and her great socializing – bringing smart, interesting people together in a social context,” Jean Case, a friend of Bezos since the 1990s, told the Washingtonian.

-Another friend told the magazine that he is now attracted to DC “like a moth to light.”
+Another friend told the magazine that Bezos had become attracted to Washington, DC, “like a moth to light.”

-Will Bezos digging his heels into DC provide any kind of glimpse at where Amazon’s HQ2 may land?
+Will Bezos digging his heels into the district provide any kind of glimpse at where Amazon’s HQ2 may land?
 Perhaps, but maybe not.

-According to Washingtonian, Bezos rarely steps into Amazon’s DC office, the site of its lobbying arm, instead busying himself with work related to the Post or his rocket venture, Blue Origin.
+According to Washingtonian, Bezos rarely steps into Amazon’s Washington, DC, office, the site of its lobbying arm, instead busying himself with work related to The Post or his rocket venture, Blue Origin.

-Still, a second headquarters could give Bezos another big reason to visit the city he’s grown accustomed to.
+Still, a second headquarters could give Bezos another big reason to visit the city to which he’s grown accustomed.
 Throwing in the $5 billion investment and 50,000 new workers HQ2 promises to bring could either give Bezos more levers to pull, or complicate his social endeavors.